aglassoforange/cse15Lab/May_9.md

 ```

 #  - mtime <digit>:this is an option checking all the files that were modified with a period of time.
 It is important becuase we need to want some file that is just modified.
 I find this information from ChatGPT.
- Correction:</ br>
+ Correction:
  my prompt is find command line option
 ChatGPT's response:
  -mtime : This option is used to find files/directories modified within the last 'n' days.
 Example: find /path/to/directory -mtime -7 (Files modified in the last 7 days)
  I change the number of the day, I want to check.
  correction:
  example 1: I change one file using vim. and I could check the modification with ls -l.
 After confirming my modification, I use mtime -7 chekcing the file that has been modified for past 7 days, I find the file.
 ```
 ❯ find . -mtime -7
 ❯ ls